pagopa-archive/io-onboarding-pa-api/README.md

 | IDP_METADATA_URL                       | Url to download IDP metadata from                                                 | string |
 | TOKEN_DURATION_IN_SECONDS              | The number of seconds a session token is considered valid                         | int    |
 | API_BASE_PATH                          | The root path for the api endpoints                                               | string |

+## Production deployments

+Each time a modification is merged in the repository, a corresponding Docker image is automatically created on [DockerHub](https://cloud.docker.com/u/teamdigitale/repository/docker/teamdigitale/io-onboarding-pa-api).

+The image is deployed on Kubernetes clusters using a dedicated helm-chart.
+More info about production deployments can be found [here](https://github.com/teamdigitale/io-infrastructure-post-config).